-Now, whether they feel your company is the wrong fit because of philosophical differences, personality conflicts or just because they don’t like your product, the end result is the same.
+Whether they feel your company is the wrong fit because of philosophical differences, personality conflicts, or just because they don’t like your product, the end result is the same.
 Though they may be a good fit with the work, they are so-so about the people they’re doing it for and with.
-This miss-match will cause the employee to dis-engage from their work over time and, ultimately, quit their job.
+This miss-match will cause the employee to dis-engage from their work and ultimately quit their job.

-In order to evaluate candidates for fit in this area, make sure that the final stages of your screening process involve exposing potential hires to real people and real working conditions at your company.
+In order to evaluate candidate’s for fit in this area, make sure that the final stages of your screening process involve exposing potential hires to real people and real working conditions in your organization.
 Everyone should be on their best behavior, but nobody should be putting on a front.
-The point of this exposure is to show candidates what they’re getting themselves into, the “real deal,” as it were.
-This is when candidates experiences fit (or not) with the team they’ll be working with or the place where they’ll be doing this work.
+The point of this exposure is to show candidates what they’re getting themselves into – the “real deal” as it were.
+This is when candidates experiences fit (or not) with the team they’ll be working with or the place where they’ll be doing the work.
 This is the time when the right sort of person for the job thinks, “Hey, this actually seems like a pretty great place to get some work done!”

 Whether you test the fit between your candidates and your company’s employees/workstyle by going out for pizza or doing some brainstorming, the key is to take the pressure off.
 Candidates may feel like they have to fit in, so let them know that isn’t what you want.
 You want to get to know them, and you want them to get to know you, their team and your company.
 This can only be accomplished by dropping the impression-making pretense that is so common in the application process.
 Let them know that you want to see the whole picture, not just the polished, professionalized version you see in the interview.